kelseyicotton/rawaudiovae_kelsey/README.md

 This is the repository for Kelsey's dev work.

+## To Do List

+- [ ] Check if Hannes windowing in audio reconstruction is integrated
+  - [ ] If not, integrate it
+- [ ] Option 1: Integrate reconstruction and spectrogram loss
+- [ ] Option 2: Integrate ResNet layers
+- [ ] Option 3: Integrate MelGAN Approach to segment length reduction in decoder layer
+- [ ] Option 4: Integrate Neural FFT layer in the network

+## What is this repository about?

 This VAE integrates the PyTorch Iterable Dataloader class.
 This streams the audiofiles in on-demandm and utilises circular file iteration with `itertools.cycle` to support training on large datasets and efficient memory usage.

 I have also modified the data loading process to keep the tensors on the CPU until needed, so that we don't unecessarily burn GPU memory allocation when we are loading the data.